Maximally reducible monodromy of bivariate hypergeometric systems: Maximally reducible monodromy

 Theorem~\ref{thm:zonotopesHavePolBasis} implies that any triangle defines a hypergeometric system with a maximally reducible monodromy (for a suitable choice of the vector of parameters).
 A quadrilateral defines a system with a maximally reducible monodromy if and only if it is a trapezoid.

 We divide the proof of Theorem ~\ref{thm:zonotopesHavePolBasis} into three steps.

-First we show the sufficiency of the conditions 1),2) (Proposition~\ref{prop:zonotopesufficientcondition}).
-After introduction of a key technical notion named "half-space cancellation of poles" (Definition~\ref{halfspace}, Lemma~\ref{cancellation}) we establish the fact that the maximal reducibility of the monodromy is equivalent to the existence of a Puiseux polynomial basis for a proper choice of parameters (Proposition~\ref{prop:PuiseuxMaximallyRed}).
-Finally we show the necessity of the conditions 1),2) (Corollary~\ref{cor:MaximallyReduciblePuiseux}) with the aid of Proposition~\ref{prop:PuiseuxMaximallyRed}.
+We first give a detailed description of a key technical notion named "half-space cancellation of poles" (Definition ~\ref{halfspace}, Lemma~\ref{cancellation}).
+Then we prove that each of the conditions 1),2) is necessary and sufficient for the conclusion of the theorem to hold (Propositions \ref{prop:zonotopesufficientcondition},~\ref{prop:PuiseuxMaximallyRed}).
+Finally we establish the fact that the maximal reducibility of the monodromy is equivalent to the existence of a Puiseux polynomial basis for a proper choice of parameters (Corollary ~\ref{cor:MaximallyReduciblePuiseux}) with the aid of Proposition~\ref{prop:PuiseuxMaximallyRed}.

+To prove the necessity and sufficiency of the condition in Theorem ~\ref{thm:zonotopesHavePolBasis} we will need the following auxiliary technical notion.